gauntface/gaunt.dev/content/blog/2022/web-serial-issues-on-chrome.md

 the device.

-To solve that, we first need to figure out who has permission to the device we are trying to access.
+To solve that, we first need to figure out who has permission to the device we are trying to access and possibly grant access if necessary.

+## Checking the group

-For example, if we wanted to use `/dev/ttyUSB0` with web serial, we could run:
+If we wanted to use `/dev/ttyUSB0` with web serial, we could figure out which group has access by running:

 ```shell
 $ ls -l /dev/ttyUSB0

 crw-rw----.
 1 root dialout 188, 0 Aug 14 13:18 /dev/ttyUSB0
 ```

 This tells us that `root` is the owner and `dialout` is the group, both of which have `rw` (read/write) permissions.

-To give the current user access, we need to add the user to the group, in this case `dialout`:
+To fix the permission issue, we need to give the current user access by adding them to the group from the previous command, in this case `dialout`:

 ```shell
 sudo usermod -a -G dialout $USER